-HUMANITIES 140 - 3 Units Jazz: A History and Appreciation
+Jazz: A History and Appreciation

 This course is a survey of jazz, a uniquely American art form.
 The class traces the history and development of jazz, from its musical predecessors and beginnings to contemporary styles.
-Audio recordings and filmed examples introduce the student to the techniques, styles, and performers of jazz.
-Attendance at one live concert is required.
+Audio recordings introduce the student to the techniques, styles, and performers of jazz.
+Three hours lecture a week.
+Optional credit/no credit or grade.
+Transfer credit: CSU; UC.
 Lecture.
 Optional credit/no credit or grade.
 Three hours lecture, one and one-half hours listening in Multi-Media Center a week.
 Transferable to CSU; UC.

-HUMANITIES 145 - 3 Units History of Rock Music
+History of Rock Music